ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 soft_arm && hard_arm
 ```

-#### Common Abreviations
+#### Common Abbreviations

-1. Unless it is an abbreviation in common use and understood widely among programmers, refrain from using abreviations as they can obfuscate the meaning of code.
+1. Unless it is an abbreviation in common use and understood widely among programmers, refrain from using abbreviations as they can obfuscate the meaning of code.
 2. Common variable names, such as ```i``` for a loop counter can be used under the condition that it is of limited scope and purpose, and that the context it is in is exceedingly clear.

 #### Casts